CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/ingredient-master-data.md

 A possibility to create and modify a vendor or industry specification for an ingredient.
 The following information can be set:

-- BP Code – a code assigned to the specific business partner,
+- BP Code – a code assigned to the specific business partner
-- BP Name – a business partner name,
+- BP Name – a business partner name
-- Specification Number – a number assigned to a specific specification,
+- Specification Number – a number assigned to a specific specification
-- Specification Date – date of a specification,
+- Specification Date – date of a specification
 - Status – one of three options may be set for a specification:

   - Not Approved,
   - Pending,
   - Approved,
-- Status Date – a status posting date,
+- Status Date – a status posting date
-- Attachment,
+- Attachment
-- Remarks.
+- Remarks